HITC-01/ms-comment/README.md

 How to seed the database?

 Run the following command: 'npm run db:setup'
-This will setup the database schgit sema and seed the database with initial data.
+This will setup the database schema and seed the database with initial data.
+You have to create a .env file and pass all the required credentials to authenticate the database.

 # Development